 Bloody diarrhea is not fun for a dog to have nor is it enjoyable for the dog owner to witness or clean up.
 Diarrhea can be temporary or chronic and the color of the stool may tell us something about the underlying cause of it.
 Bloody diarrhea is especially concerning for dog owners since blood is not a normal part of feces.
 It should always be taken seriously because there are serious reasons why blood may be noted in a dog’s stool.

 Causes of Bloody Diarrhea in Dogs

 Bloody diarrhea containing bright red blood is called hematochezia while stool that contains black blood is referred to as melena.
 Hematochezia is a result of bleeding in the lower digestive tract while melena starts in the upper digestive tract.
-Blood that occurs in melena gets digested and turns black before appearing in the diarrhea.
+Blood that occurs in melena gets digested and turns black before appearing in diarrhea.
 Bloody diarrhea of both types can be caused by a multitude of things.

 - Stress - Just like in people, stress can cause a dog's bowels to leak excess fluid along with blood from inflammation.
 This is often referred to as stress colitis.

 - Intestinal parasites - Various worms and protozoa, such as hookworms and Giardia, can cause bloody diarrhea.
 This is because these parasites often feed off of and/or irritate the intestinal wall.

 - Bacterial and viral infections - Various infections, such as Salmonella, E. coli, and parvovirus can all cause bloody diarrhea.

 - Trauma - If a dog experiences some sort of injury or has surgery on the digestive tract it is possible that the dog will have bloody diarrhea as a result.

 - Bowel inflammation - Any type of inflammatory condition affecting the bowels can cause bloody diarrhea.

-- Toxins - Ingestion of poisons or any food that is considered to be toxic to a dog may create bleeding issues in the body as a whole or bloody diarrhea in particular due a variety of effects.
+- Toxins - Ingestion of poisons or any food that is considered to be toxic to a dog may create bleeding issues in the body as a whole or bloody diarrhea in particular due to a variety of effects.